 Computer science and its diverse application arenas address the most urgent and complex problems across the globe, thus finding its way in the day-to-day lives of modern society.
 Technology has found its epitome in almost all spheres of human lives and the society as a whole, and yet mere knowledge about information technology and automation sciences fail to address the social aspect of any venture that technology undertakes to do.
-Hence, a cross-disciplinary application deployment is desired to address the parallel social problems along with the technological needs.
+Hence, a crossdisciplinary application deployment is desired to address the parallel social problems along with the technological needs.

 Humans have come a long way in technology.
-Digital technologies effortlessly connect us to strangers and loved ones around the globe.
-Artificial intelligence (AI) and automation is becoming smarter and more capable, reducing the need for human-to-human interaction, and focusing more on human-to-computer interaction.
-Communities are being built with technologies, but there is still a yearning for "society" within the present "connected, virtual" world we are residing in.
+Community of practice is now sharing information digitally with variety of technologies, but there is still a yearning for having the true "society" presence of a "connected" world.
 Our reliance on technology more than physical beings may be costing us social interactions and ultimately a community building.
 Let us discuss two scenarios that automation and AI revolution has put us into.
 As the initial step, man programs machines on how to learn.
 Then the scenario is branched.
 The first branch has the machines to augment man's intelligence, and its subsequent deployment as a support system in the achievement of technological goals.
-This situation is commonly known as the "man-and-machine" situation.
+This situation is commonly known as the "man-andmachine" situation.
 The second branch has the machines run into competition with man for rigorous development to suit man's needs and their subsequent deployment to serve humans.
-But machines become more intelligent in the process and man is exterminated or become enslaved by machines.
-This situation is known to be "manvs-machine" situation.
+But machines become more intelligent in the process surpasses human intelligence.
+This situation is known to be "man-vs-machine" situation.
 We in the modern day have experienced the occurrences of both these phenomena in our daily lives.
 While the first situation of collaborative work helps build on a better society, the second situation might sound as an adverse effect on community building.
 Thus, the focus on the social aspect of technology has become more and more desirable as we dig deeper into automation.
-As Christian Lous Lange puts it, "technology is a useful servant, but a dangerous master."
+As the Nobel Prize winner Christian Lous Lange puts it, "technology is a useful servant, but a dangerous master."1

 Major issues that impede the blossoming of creativity, innovation, and excellence are the unconducive environs, be it while collaborating with a team overseas, or collaborating with strangers over interactive reality games.
 The goal of this report is to study, review, explore, analyze and infer on the various aspects of interactive technologies and automation to identify prevalent issues, and offer plausible and feasible solutions.
-This report gives a qualitative case study of quantitative surveys that address two of the major social challenges experienced by the society on a global scale.
-They include: linguistic and cultural barriers in globally distributed virtual work teams (GVTs), and loneliness and isolation in an increasingly connected world.
+This survey provides a study on two aspects of social relations within a connected world.
+It includes a study that look into the "linguistic and cultural barriers in globally distributed virtual work teams (GVTs), and loneliness and isolation in an increasingly connected world"2.
 These two issues are deemed as global social causes worthy of the attention of technology, and may be addressed via the deployment of interactive technologies.